New Mexico seeks to protect judges from threats, doxxing

 SANTA FE, N.M.
 (AP) — New Mexico legislators are considering new criminal penalties aimed at protecting state and local judges and their immediate families from threats and the malicious sharing of personal information such as home addresses.

-The bill responds to concerns not only about the physical safety of judges but also efforts to sway or disrupt judicial proceedings.
+The bill responds to concerns about the physical safety of judges and about efforts to sway or disrupt judicial proceedings.

 “It’s vital that we keep our judicial process neutral, objective and free from any outside influence,” Republican Rep. T. Ryan Lane of Aztec, an attorney and co-sponsor of the bill, told a legislative panel in January.